Mutiny on the Buses

-Mutiny on the Buses is a 1972 British comedy film directed by Harry Booth and starring Reg Varney and Doris Hare.
+Mutiny on the Buses is a 1972 British comedy film directed by Harry Booth and starring Reg Varney, Doris Hare, Michael Robbins, Anna Karen, Stephen Lewis and Bob Grant.
+It was produced by Ronald Chesney and Ronald Wolfe for Hammer Films.
 The film is the second spin-off film from the TV sitcom On the Buses and succeeded On the Buses (1971).
-It was followed by a third film Holiday on the Buses (1973).
-The film was produced by Ronald Chesney and Ronald Wolfe for Hammer Films.
-Mutiny on the Buses came 17th in the 1972 box office.
+It was followed by a third film, Holiday on the Buses (1973)."
+Mutiny on the Buses, while not as successful at the box office as the first, still came 17th in the 1972 box office.